thomas-mwania/gitpoll/README.md

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
 Consult the [Setting up Continuous Integration][] page for more information.

+To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
+Consult the [Setting up Continuous Integration][] page for more information.

 [jhipster homepage and latest documentation]: https://www.jhipster.tech
 [jhipster 6.10.5 archive]: https://www.jhipster.tech/documentation-archive/v6.10.5
 [using jhipster in development]: https://www.jhipster.tech/documentation-archive/v6.10.5/development/